-Librarians participated in the UWI Mona Quality Evaluation of Teachers' Colleges, organized by the Quality Unit in the Office of Undergraduate Studies, which took place between September and November 2015.
+Librarians participated in the UWI Mona Quality Evaluation of Teachers' Colleges, organized by the Quality Assurance Unit in the Office of the Board for Undergraduate Studies, which took place between September and November 2015.
 Beginning in 2015, B.Ed. programmes at eight public teachers colleges now fall under UWI, Mona, and this exercise was a quality evaluation of the colleges including library facilities.